innocenti2010/Data-Scientist-Portfolio/Python-Projects/📦 Cross-Selling-Insurance-ML/README.md

 ---

 ## ⚙️ **How to Run**
-1. Open the `.ipynb` file in Google Colab
+1. Open the `.py` file in Google Colab
 2. Install required libraries if needed
 3. Run all cells sequentially